Fergus-Meldrum/docker-laravel-mysql-notes-app/README.md

 #### Database Migrations

--   Creating and modifying database tables.
+-   For creating and modifying database tables.

 #### Eloquent ORM